olaservo/olaservo.github.io/_posts/2025-02-24-review-pull-requests-with-cline.md

 To review a PR, I usually have the source repo open in VS Code.
 You don't need to have any specific branch checked out, but I usually have the latest from `main` to make it simple for Cline to refer to other context from the repo without looking up remote files.

 First I put Cline into Plan mode.
-Then I just ask Cline something like:
+Then I just ask it something like:

 ```
 please help me review this PR {{ put link to PR here}}